parkan/sheltie/README.md

 ---

 Sheltie is the leaner, nimbler cousin of [lassie](https://github.com/filecoin-project/lassie) that knows a few more tricks.
-She specializes in highly performant retrievals via HTTP and Graphsync.

 ## Table of Contents